collector-bank/collector-portal-framework/src/common/components/DatePicker/README.md

 <DatePicker locale="sv" label="Bokföringsdatum" />
 ```

-...or if you want multiple...
+...or if you want multiple date pickers...

 ```jsx
 <DatePickerGroup>